Extreme Witchcraft

 Extreme Witchcraft is the fourteenth studio album by American indie rock band Eels, released through E Works/PIAS Recordings on January 28, 2022.
 It was preceded by the singles "Good Night on Earth", "Steam Engine", "The Magic", and "Amateur Hour".
-The album will be supported by the 2023 Lockdown Hurricane world tour.
+The album was supported by the 2023 Lockdown Hurricane world tour.

 Background

 After a 1998 performance of "Last Stop: This Town" on the British music chart program Top of the Pops, Eels frontman Mark Oliver "E" Everett and PJ Harvey's John Parish met backstage.
 They discussed the possibility of a collaboration, leading to the two coming up with the 2001 album Souljacker, along with subsequent live performances, the latest being in 2019.

 During the height of the COVID-19 pandemic lockdown in early 2021, Everett received a message from Mark Romanek, the director of the "Novocaine for the Soul" music video.
 Romanek revealed to Everett that he had been in an "intense" Souljacker phase, giving Everett an idea of contacting Parish to see if he would be up for some musical ideas.